 A factory was established

-devote full time to the Slinky®, which was the
+to devote full time to the Slinky®, which was the

 with the responsibility of six children and now a floundering

-co-op advertising plan in full swing, aided by the production
+a unique co-op advertising plan in full swing, aided

-of new items were added to the James Industries
+number of new items were added to the James Industries

 line of toys.
 In 1990, a national survey by a publication

 in 1998 by Poof Products, a leading American toy company,

-of the toy industry and is one of America's
+staples of the toy industry and is one of America's

 Other milestones include: